1987 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 - 1987-S DCAM Quarter – San Francisco proof with Deep Cameo finish

-While the Philadelphia and Denver mints focused on circulation strikes with massive production numbers, San Francisco specialized in creating high-quality proof coins featuring the coveted Deep Cameo contrast that makes details pop against frosted backgrounds.
+While the Philadelphia and Denver mints focused on circulation strikes with massive production numbers, San Francisco specialized in creating high-quality proof coins featuring the coveted Deep Cameo contrast.
+DCAM — which stands for Deep Cameo — means the design elements (devices) appear frosty white against deeply mirrored, mirror-like fields, creating a dramatic black-and-white contrast.

 1987-P Quarter Value